-- The assumed investment rate of return was decreased from 7.75% to 7.50%. - The assumed rate of inflation was reduced from 3.50% to 3.25%. - The assumed rate of wage inflation was reduced from 1.00% to 0.75%. - Payroll growth assumption was reduced from 4.50% to 4.00%. - The mortality table used for active members is RP-2000 Combined Mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females). - For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with Scale BB to 2013 (setback 1 year for females).
-For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (set back 4 years for males) is used for the period after disability retirement.
-There is some margin in the current mortality tables for possible future improvement in mortality rates and that margin will be reviewed again when the next experience investigation is conducted. - The assumed rates of Retirement, Withdrawal and Disability were updated to more accurately reflect experience.
+Beginning with the June 30, 2015 actuarial valuations, the mortality table used for active members is RP-2000 Combined Mortality Table projected with Scale BB to 2013 (multiplied by 50% for males and 30% for females).
+For healthy retired members and beneficiaries, the mortality table used is the RP-2000 Combined Mortality Table projected with Scale BB to 2013 (set back one year for females).
+For disabled members, the RP-2000 Combined Disabled Mortality Table projected with Scale BB to 2013 (set back four years for males) is used for the period after disability retirement.